The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 - Overwrite existing values

-- Calculate results using a formula built from fields and operations
+- Calculate results using a formula built from fields, values, operators, and functions

-This helps reduce manual editing and keeps repetitive calculations consistent across your product catalog.
+This helps reduce manual editing and keeps repetitive calculations consistent across your catalog.

 Where to find it